rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 So let's use Backbone for Stores!

 ### The FluxBone Pattern &copy;

-After some experimentation, this pattern for using Backbone Collections and Models as Flux Stores has got me excited:

 1. Stores are instantiated Backbone Models or Collections, which have registered a callback with the Dispatcher.
 Typically, this means they are singletons.
 2. Components *never* directly modify Stores (eg; no `.set()`).
 Instead, components dispatch Actions to the Dispatcher.